zgcarvalho/NP3_MS_Workflow/README.md

 # Current Version 1.1.6

 - NEW features:
-  - Included spec2vec function as a possibility for the spectra similarity comparison in step 5.
+  - Included [spec2vec](https://github.com/iomega/spec2vec_gnps_data_analysis?tab=readme-ov-file) function as a possibility for the spectra similarity comparison in step 5, using model trained on UniqueInchikey subset (12,797 spectra).
 The user may select to use spec2vec or NP3 shifted cosine function using the similarity_function parameter.
   - (1.1.5) Creating the [M+H]⁺ networks directly in the pipeline (automated in step 10).
 Now the final output also contains the protonated IVAMN and SSMN in the molecular_networking output folder.

 - - - -